johannesthoma/mmap_allocator/README.md

 Put short, if you need to handle big files that contain unstructured data (like doubles or even text files), mmap_allocator is worth a try.
-It was written as part of a consulting project I did for a big Austrian bank.
+It was written as part of a consulting project I did for a large Austrian bank.

 License
 -------